EA SDS Training My Bookings My Learning Portal More

 Please ensure you enter your email address correctly when registering to receive the event joining details.

-# 2391
+# 2469

 Nursery

-Target audience: Early Career Teachers undertaking Induction and Early Professional Development (EPD) ECTs registered with the EA for the academic year 2025-2026 will have received an access code to enable them to apply for this event.
+Target audience: Early Career Teachers ECTs registered with the EA for the academic year 2025-2026 will have received an access code to enable them to apply for this event.
 About this event

 9.30 am - 3.30 pm

-This cross phase face-to-face professional development opportunity is offered in each locality/region.
+This in-person professional development opportunity is offered on three separate dates and at different locations.
 You need only select one date from the options available.

-Substitute cover will be provided to your school to facilitate your attendance (excludes Independent Schools).
-Monies in relation to sub cover will be issued to schools after course attendance (details taken from signed Registration Sheet).
+Substitute cover is available for the release of ECTs working in schools (excludes Independent Schools).
+Monies in relation to sub cover will be issued to schools after teacher has attended event.
 Schools advised to code to Miscellaneous School Charge/Cost on NISTR.
+Special Schools Only: Please code to EA-V In-service training (quoting EA ECT event) on NISTR.

 Please ensure you enter your email address correctly when registering.